Kateryna Volodko: 2016: Second Australian Open third round

-She began the US Open Series by competing at Stanford and lost in the first round to world No. 156, Urszula Radwańska, 4–6, 5–7.
-Bondarenko qualified for the Rogers Cup beating Xu Yifan 6–0, 6–1 and wildcard Bianca Andreescu, 6–2, 6–1.
-In the first round, she lost to 14th seed Karolína Plíšková, 6–3, 2–6, 5–7.
-Bondarenko qualified for the Western & Southern Open defeating wildcard Sofia Kenin, 6–1, 6–2 and wildcard Jamie Loeb, 3–6, 6–3, 6–2.
-In the first round, she lost to world No. 37, Kristina Mladenovic, 6–7, 3–6.
-Playing qualifying at the Connecticut Open, Bondarenko defeated wildcard Julia Elbaba in the first round of qualifying, 6–3, 6–2.
+She began the US Open Series by competing at Stanford and lost in the first round to world No. 156, Urszula Radwańska in straight sets.
+Bondarenko qualified for the Rogers Cup beating Xu Yifan and wildcard Bianca Andreescu.
+In the first round, she lost to 14th seed Karolína Plíšková.
+Bondarenko qualified for the Western & Southern Open defeating wildcard Sofia Kenin and wildcard Jamie Loeb.
+In the first round, she lost to world No. 37, Kristina Mladenovic.
+Playing qualifying at the Connecticut Open, Bondarenko defeated wildcard Julia Elbaba in the first round of qualifying.
 In the second round of qualifying, she retired trailing 1–3 to Nicole Gibbs.
-In doubles, she and her partner Chuang Chia-jung reached the final where they lost to second seeds Sania Mirza/Monica Niculescu 5–7, 4–6.
-At the US Open, Bondarenko defeated Hsieh Su-wei in the first round, 6–0, 7–5.
-In the second round, she beat world No. 61, Zheng Saisai, in a tough match 5–7, 7–6, 7–5.
-After the match, a fan jumped onto the court trying to engage Bondarenko, but ends up getting arrested.
-In the third round, Bondarenko lost to world No. 48, Anastasija Sevastova, 4–6, 1–6.
+In doubles, she and her partner Chuang Chia-jung reached the final where they lost to second seeds Sania Mirza/Monica Niculescu.
+At the US Open, Bondarenko defeated Hsieh Su-wei in the first round.
+In the second round, she beat world No. 61, Zheng Saisai, in a tough three-set match.
+After the match, a fan jumped onto the court trying to engage Bondarenko, but ended up getting arrested.
+In the third round, Bondarenko lost to world No. 48, Anastasija Sevastova.

-At the Japan Open, she lost in the first round to world No. 75, Louisa Chirico, 4–6, 5–7.
-Bondarenko qualified for the Pan Pacific Open defeating eighth seed Aleksandra Krunić in the final round of qualifying 6–0, 6–2.
-In the first round, she lost to Anastasija Sevastova, 7–6, 6–3.
-At the Wuhan Open, Bondarenko lost in the second round of qualifying to sixth seed Alizé Cornet, 2–6, 1–6.
+At the Japan Women's Open, she lost in the first round to world No. 75, Louisa Chirico in straight sets.
+Bondarenko qualified for the Pan Pacific Open defeating eighth seed Aleksandra Krunić in the final round of qualifying.
+In the first round, she lost to Anastasija Sevastova in straight sets.
+At the Wuhan Open, Bondarenko lost in the second round of qualifying to sixth seed Alizé Cornet.
 Her final tournament of the year was the China Open.
-She lost in the first round of qualifying to Xinyun Han, 6–2, 6–7, 4–6.
+She lost in the first round of qualifying to Han Xinyun, in three sets.